rayfrankenstein/AITOW/README.md

 Oh, and if you blaspheme against the Agile, it's always "YOU'RE DOING IT WRONG", as if it is a perfect thing of which merely all bad implementations are flawed.
 Convenient."--emergent_properties, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

 ---
+"If I had a nickel for every Scrum advocate who insists that there’s no such thing as a flaw in Scrum, but that any bad experience is due to “Scrum done wrong,” I could retire in comfort and never have to work in a Scrum shop again.

+Happily, my current company doesn’t do Scrum, and doesn’t need it."--Ryan Lundy,  [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
 "One aspect of agile, and of SCRUM in particular, is that the team is expected to 'forecast' which stories it will 'burn down' for a sprint.
 The phrase "forecast" is often replaced with "commit", and a manager-type will interpret this to mean he/she gets a fixed price deal with the team, yet without any quotation on behalf of the team for assessing risks/opportunities, as with a regular fixed price contract.
 As a freelancer, you can't let this happen, so it leads to unpleasant discussions.

 I also take issue with the term 'sprint'.
 By definition, a sprint is a short-term sports activity to reach a goal in the shortest amount of time possible.
 But just as in sports, you can't expect to do one sprint after another without quickly burning out, and that's exactly what I've been seeing in agile projects.
 An engineering-heavy software project shouldn't be seen as a series of sprints at all, but more as an endurance run if anything.